-Dr. Brown is an active member of many national specialty societies including the American Society of Plastic Surgeons, American Society of Reconstructive Microsurgery, American Society for the Peripheral Nerve, and the Michigan Association of Plastic Surgeons.
-He is currently the Vice President of the American Society of Peripheral Nerve and Secretary-Treasurer of the Dingman Society and previously served as the President of the Michigan Academy of Plastic Surgeons, and Parliamentarian of the Plastic Surgery Research Council.
-Additionally, Dr. Brown authored a well-respected book of Plastic Surgery.
-The Michigan Manual of Plastic Surgery, as well as over 50 scientific journal articles and 8 book chapters, and has presented his work nationally and overseas.
+Dr. Brown has served on the Board of Directors of the American Society of Plastic Surgeons, as the President of the American Society for Peripheral Nerve, President of the Michigan Academy of Plastic Surgeons, and Parliamentarian of the Plastic Surgery Research Council.
+In addition, he is an active member of many other national societies including the American Association of Plastic Surgeons, the American Society of Reconstructive Microsurgery and the American Council of Academic Plastic Surgeons.
+Dr. Brown co-authored several editions of a well-respected textbook of Plastic Surgery, The Michigan Manual of Plastic Surgery, as well as over 60 scientific journal articles and 10 book chapters.
+He has been an invited speaker and has presented his research and clinical work nationally and overseas.

 Dr. Brown specializes in several areas of reconstructive surgery, including peripheral nerve surgery and the surgical treatment of chronic pain, reconstruction of the face, breast and chest following cancer removal, reconstructive microneurovascular surgery (including lymphedema surgery), and the care of difficult wound problems.
 He also devotes a significant portion of time to aesthetic/cosmetic surgery of the face, breast and abdomen.